 Will excursions and cultural activities still run as planned?

 ISA has resumed most day and overnight excursions in our program locations.
 Cultural activities within the host city are still taking place with additional health and safety considerations.
 Some excursions may need to be rescheduled during the semester depending on local restrictions.
 It is also possible that adjustments may need to be made to the excursions offered.
 When this happens, ISA will attempt to offer a similar excursion or activity in lieu of the original excursion or activity.
 All students are asked to remain flexible during these times.
 If it is necessary to cancel an excursion, students will be notified and provided a discount off of their program price.
-Students who attend a U.S. university with a direct bill agreement with ISA should communicate with their home university directly regarding payments and discounts
+Students who attend a U.S. university with a direct bill agreement with ISA should communicate with their home university directly regarding payments and discounts.